pitdagosti/pitdagosti/README.md

 ### 👨‍🏫 **AGERE** – Technical Interview Performance Simulator

-A platform that replicates a **realistic technical job interview** and gives you an objective performance score: reasoning quality, correctness, robustness, and response time.
+A platform that replicates a realistic technical job interview and gives you an objective performance score: reasoning quality, correctness, robustness, and response time.
-Its purpose is simple: eliminate the illusion of “feeling prepared” and show you **how you would actually perform**.
+Its purpose is simple: eliminate the illusion of “feeling prepared” and show you how you would actually perform.
 **Role:** Project manager, Artificial Intelligent Engineer, Developer, CMO
 - 🔗 [GitHub Repository](https://github.com/pitdagosti/agere-capstone-project-google-kaggle)
 - 🔗 [Kaggle Project](https://www.kaggle.com/competitions/agents-intensive-capstone-project/writeups/agere-agentic-recruiter)